-There are a variety of testing techniques available that can be easily adapted and applied to testing date-driven projects.
+There are a variety of testing techniques available that can be easily adapted and applied to testing data-driven projects.
 One of those techniques that greatly helps in planning, coordinating and tracking testing is the test cycle technique.
 In this technique, testing is organized and performed in cycles that can be defined to simulate specific dates.
 This article presents an overview of the test cycle concept, the benefits of using test cycles and an example of how test cycles can facilitate data-driven testing.

 What is the Test Cycle Concept?